Kingdom of Bavaria–United States relations

-The Kingdom of Bavaria and the United States began relations in 1833 going through expansion in 1868 when the Duchy joined the German Empire in 1871.
+The Kingdom of Bavaria and the United States began relations in 1833 going through expansion in 1868 when the kingdom joined the German Empire in 1871.
 Relations would eventually end with World War I when the U.S. declared war on Germany.

 History

-Formal relations began in 1833 when the U.S. opened a consulate in the Kingdom.
+Formal relations began in 1833 when the U.S. opened a consulate in the kingdom.
 A letter from U.S. Consul Robert de Ruedorffer dated July 4, 1833, informed Secretary of State Edward Livingston that Ruedorffer will discharge the duties of Consul for the United States in Munich.
 Today the consulate is the American consulate in Munich.
 A second consulate opened on December 26, 1843.
 Other U.S. Consulates opened in the kingdom during the nineteenth century were: Augsburg, which opened on June 26, 1846, and closed on July 28, 1906; Rhenish, which opened on August 4, 1862, and closed on April 21, 1870; Nuremberg, which opened on December 26, 1868, and closed on February 5, 1915; and Bamberg, which opened on January 25, 1892, and closed on May 11, 1908.

 On January 21, 1845, the U.S. signed a convention to abolish droit d’aubaine and taxation upon emigration with the Kingdom of Bavaria.
-Droit d’aubaine was when a state would confiscate all territory and possessions, moveable or immoveable, of the deceased rather than the deceased’s heirs receiving the property.
+Droit d’aubaine was when a state would confiscate all territory and possessions, moveable or immovable, of the deceased rather than the deceased’s heirs receiving the property.

-On September 12, 1853, both countries signed an Extradition Convention in London by U.S. Minister to Britain James Buchanan and the Bavarian Envoy Extraordinary and Minister Plenipotentiary at the Court of Her Majesty the Queen of the United Kingdom of Great Britain and Ireland Augustus Baron de Cetto.
+On September 12, 1853, both countries signed an Extradition Convention in London by U.S. Minister to Britain James Buchanan and the Bavarian Envoy Extraordinary and Minister Plenipotentiary at the Court of the Queen of the United Kingdom of Great Britain and Ireland Augustus Baron de Cetto.